 Support may be available with housekeeping, meals, shopping, or yard maintenance.
 To show up as your best self for your loved one, you have to take care of yourself, too.

-Consider finding emotional support through a caregiver group or working with a counselor.
+Consider finding emotional support through a

 A loved one’s diagnosis of metastatic breast cancer is difficult to face for anyone.
 Empathy is a powerful way to connect with them.